mikehadlow/mikehadlow.github.io/content/posts/2025-07-17-avoid-identity-vendor-lock-in.md

 author: Mike Hadlow
 ---

-_TL;DR Adopting an Infrastructure As A Service (IaaS) provider can save huge time and effort when implementing a B2B SaaS product, but it can also result in deep lock-in with the provider.
+_TL;DR Adopting an Identity As A Service (IaaS) provider can save huge time and effort when implementing a B2B SaaS product, but it can also result in deep lock-in with the provider.
 I explain how deploying a SAML Proxy can mitigate this, and provide a case study of migrating hundreds of customers from